The Institute of Reflection

 How assured people were in encapsulating their individual perspective!

 No one liked to think they were a ‘waste of space’.
-Many (Donna, Philip, John, Lucy) saw it as a prime purpose to help others, and to make a positive difference in this world.
+Many (Suzi, Lena, Donna, Philip, John, Lucy) saw it as a prime purpose to help others, and to make a positive difference in this world.
 Each of us is on a unique mission or trajectory (Philip, Helen).
 Some interviewees had a pre-eminently practical approach (Dennis, Markus, Omar, Dave) citing balance, staying happy not working too hard, financial stability and the like but some (Nelson) wondered if we had our conceptions of what is truly important straight.
 Some took the course of their lives or careers, whether it was music or fencing, as providing them with answers (Stephen, Fred).
 Some felt that peace of mind was the ideal (Roy).
 Some had their life in a clear perspective, with everything in its appointed place (Theodore).
 Some thought that the fundamental answers were not going to be clear (Grace, Irene) and they might as well do successfully whatever lies in their power.
 Others (Lord Mereworth, Emmy) saw the question in religious or quasi-religious terms, seeing in this life only a staging post to the eternal.
 This could be put in terms of helpful metaphor (Jimmy).
 The soul (Helen), a source of Energy (Henry), or Nature (Adrian) figured high on the list to some.
 Those with a professional bent in this direction such as mediumship (Jacqueline) or Giving the Light (Tsuruko) accordingly coloured their response.
 The fact that one hadn’t the deepest answers (Irene, Anthony) was not a deterrent in trying to live one’s life for the best.

-Some, usually English, (Lord Barnado, Rosslyn, Chris, Crystal, Jan) felt this isn’t the sort of question that merited going into detail and Health was first priority (Jan).
+Some people, usually English, (Lord Barnado, Rosslyn, Chris, Crystal, Jan) felt this isn’t the sort of question that merited going into detail and Health was first priority (Jan).

 Some (Claude) referred to what major philosophers thought; others (Maurice) struggled hard with the question, and his ‘arrival’ at a conclusion, perhaps banal, seems secondary by comparison with his struggle with the ‘journey’ to it.